btmorr/leifdb/README.md

 ## Build and run

-Currently, the server is a single node that stores a single value.
+Currently, the database stores a single value.
+Once that value is correctly updated via Raft, then the database portion of the app can be made more complex for full K-V storage and other functions (which will require modifying the root endpoint).

 The simplest way to build and test the application is to enter: